I’m so excited to share our $100 basement home gym today!

 I hung it using 2″x2″ boards screwed into the ceiling joists.

 Along the bottom of the chalkboard frame are two upside down drawer pulls to hold chalk.

 You can see all the details on their makeover right here.
-We’ve had them in our master bedroom for the past few years but I was ready for a change in there and I knew they would be perfect in our home gym.
+We’ve had them upstairs for the past few years, but I was ready for a change in there and I knew they would be perfect in our home gym.

 My husband was the brainpower behind most of the layout.
 One half has a large open area with lots of space to move around.
 There’s also a hook on the ceiling in that area for hanging the punching bag.

 Here are a couple of before and after comparisons.
-Talk about a crazy difference!

 Okay, so as always, the big question is did we stay on budget?